 Weight is a very important factor when choosing your poncho because, ultimately, you’re going to have to carry it all the time that you’re not wearing it.
 Most ponchos reusable rain ponchos will weigh between 250 grams and 500 grams depending on their size and the fabric they are made from.
 So, although the JTENG Rain Poncho has all the right features for outdoors and extreme sports, it also the heaviest item on our list.

-We’ve made sure that our top 10 rain ponchos include only the most practical rain ponchos and excluded any overly-heavy products.
+We’ve made sure that our list includes only the most practical rain ponchos and excluded any overly-heavy products.
 The extra weight might be worthwhile for what you get, however, if you just want something to store inside your day bag in case of emergency then a poncho which is around 250-300 grams would be a better option.
 If your biggest priority is keeping the weight down, then you can’t beat a disposable poncho which typically won’t weigh more than 100 grams.

 Q: Would the poncho cover a person plus a wheelchair?